parallelvirtualcluster/pvc/docs/cluster-architecture.md

 Nodes in this network are generally assigned IPs automatically based on their node number (e.g. node1 at `.1`, node2 at `.2`, etc.).
 The network should be large enough to include all nodes sequentially.

 The administrator may choose to collocate the storage network on the same physical interface as the cluster network, or on a separate physical interface.
 This should be decided based on the size of the cluster and the perceived ratios of client network versus storage traffic.
 In large (>3 node) or storage-intensive clusters, this network should generally be a separate set of fast physical interfaces, separate from both the upstream and cluster networks, in order to maximize and isolate the storage bandwidth.
-If the administrator does choose to colocate these networks, they may also share the same IP address, thus eliminating any distinction between the Cluster and Storage networks.
+If the administrator does choose to collocate these networks, they may also share the same IP address, thus eliminating any distinction between the Cluster and Storage networks.
 The PVC software handles this natively when the Cluster and Storage IPs of a node are identical.

 ### PVC client networks